Saint-Domingue: White indentured servitude and economic downturn

-As the social systems of Saint Domingue began eroding after the 1760s, the plantation economy of Saint-Domingue also began weakening.
-The price of slaves doubled between 1750 and 1780; St. Dominican land tripled in price during the same period.
+As the social systems of Saint-Domingue began to erode after the 1760s, the plantation economy of Saint-Domingue also began to weaken.
+The price of slaves doubled between 1750 and 1780 and land in Saint-Domingue tripled in price during the same period.
 Sugar prices still increased, but at a much lower rate than before.
 The profitability of other crops like coffee collapsed in 1770, causing many planters to go into debt.
-The planters of Saint Domingue were eclipsed in their profits by enterprising businessmen; they no longer had a guarantee on their plantation investment, and the slave-trading economy came under increased scrutiny.
+The planters of Saint-Domingue were eclipsed in their profits by enterprising businessmen; they no longer had a guarantee on their plantation investment, and the slave-trading economy came under increased scrutiny.

 Along with the establishment of a French abolitionist movement, the Société des amis des Noirs, French economists demonstrated that paid labor or indentured servitude were much more cost-effective than slave labor.
 In principle the widespread implementation of indentured servitude on plantations could have produced the same output as slave labor.
 However, the Bourbon King Louis XVI did not want to change the labor system in his colonies, as slave labor was directly responsible for allowing France to surpass Britain in trade.

 Slaves, however, became expensive, each one costing around 300 Spanish dollars.
 To counteract expensive slave labor, white indentured servants were imported.
 White indentured servants usually worked for five to seven years and their masters provided them housing, food, and clothing.
-Saint-Domingue gradually increased its reliance on indentured servants (known as petits blanchets or engagés) and by 1789 about 6 percent of all white St. Dominicans were employed as labor on plantations along with slaves.
+Saint-Domingue gradually increased its reliance on indentured servants (known as petits blanchets or engagés) and by 1789 about 6 percent of all white Creoles were employed as labor on plantations along with slaves.

-Many of the indentured servants in Saint-Domingue were German settlers or Acadian refugees deported by the British from old Acadia during the French and Indian war.
+Many of the indentured servants in Saint-Domingue were German settlers or Acadian refugees deported by the British from old Acadia during the French and Indian War.
 Hundreds of Acadian refugees perished while forceably building a jungle military base for the French government of Saint-Domingue.

 Despite signs of economic decline, Saint-Domingue continued to produce more sugar than all of the British Caribbean islands combined.